laurio/banks2ledger/README.md

 ### Amount format

-The `-x` and `-y` options allow parsing almost arbitrarily formatted decimal numbers from the amount column.
+The `--amount-decimal-separator` and `--amount-grouping-separator` options allow parsing almost arbitrarily formatted decimal numbers from the amount column.
 Their usage is entirely optional.
 With both options omitted, the accepted numbers are of the usual "Western" format, i.e., a string of digits starting with an